 The majority (43 percent) were from companies with 5,000 or more employees.
 The rest broke down as follows: 18 percent had 1,000-4,999 employees; 23 percent had 100-999; and 13 percent came from companies with fewer than 100 people.

-Given this distribution, I figured this would be a good semantic web.
+Given this distribution, I figured this would be a good sample survey of Corporate America.
+I think that when people play with sites that are on the leading edge, they tend to forget what the rest of the world is doing.
+This is especially true when the technology is even more bleeding edge like the semantic web.
 The line does seem to get a little fuzzy with technologies about to reach their tipping point.
-A case in point is and the current king Digg.
+A case in point is social media and the current king Digg.
 Those of us using sites like Digg tend to think that everyone uses Digg.
 Yahoo has proved that wrong already with their launch of Buzz, and how much more traffic it generates.
-So, what does a do with sites considered web 2.0?of Corporate America.
-I think that when people play with sites that are on the leading edge, they tend to forget what the rest of the world is doing.
-This is especially true when the technology is even more like the
+So, what does a corporation do with sites considered web 2.0?

-Only 30 percent of ITsaid they offered wikis as a corporate application.
+Only 30 percent of IT decision makers said they offered wikis as a corporate application.
 A mere 23 percent offered blogs, while18 percent utilized RSS.
-Only 10 percent of respondents brought into the enterprise.
+Only 10 percent of respondents brought social networks into the enterprise.

 Those are slightly unpleasant numbers, as the collaboration and discussion that evolves with these technologies is a tremendous benefit.
 So what about external access to these types of sites?